ExitValue.ai

 What Is Your Infrastructure Business Worth?

-Civil construction, paving, and utility-adjacent contractors typically sell at 5-9x EBITDA as SMBs and 8-15x EBITDA as platform deals.
+Civil construction, paving, and utility-adjacent contractors typically sell at platform-tier earnings multiples as SMBs and platform-tier earnings multiples as platform deals.
 Federal IIJA spending is driving multiples higher through 2030.

 Growing (IIJA)